publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schI/m__us_usc_t2_s645.md

     (c) __Reporting revised suballocations__

-        Following any adjustment made under subsection (a) of this section, the Committees on Appropriations of the Senate and the House of Representatives may report appropriately revised suballocations under [section 633(b) of this title][/us/usc/t2/s633/b] to carry out this section.
+        Following any adjustment made under subsection (a), the Committees on Appropriations of the Senate and the House of Representatives may report appropriately revised suballocations under [section 633(b) of this title][/us/usc/t2/s633/b] to carry out this section.

     (d) __Emergencies in the House of Representatives__